• Skip to primary navigation

 Instructions

-• Dice the mango and pepper, finely chop the coriander, jalapeño and red onion and put in a bowl.
+• Dice the mango and pepper, finely chop the coriander, jalapeño and red onion and put into a bowl.

 • Juice the lime and add to the mango mixture with the salt and stir.
 Put in the fridge until ready to use.